pumpncode/Cosmos/README.md

-## Includes:
+## MODPACKS

-- Holiday Pack: A small modpack to get into the holiday spirit!
+- Holiday Pack: A small joker pack to get into the holiday spirit!

-## ARTISTS & CREDITS:
+## ARTISTS & CREDITS

 **Neato** (lead)